-- 1) A perception exercise (a handout for doing this exercise can be found at the end of this chapter). - 2) A review of students' personality tests (they are asked to fill these out ahead of time) and then I collect numbers for each of the different types (Type A, risk taking, etc.).
-This gives them some insight into personality distributions. - 3) Be sure to examine "Exploring Topics on the Web" and the additional exercises in the supplemental section at the end of this chapter's notes for possible additional ideas to cover in class or assign for homework.
+- 1) A perception exercise (a handout for doing this exercise can be found at the end of this chapter). - 2) A review of their personality tests (they are asked to fill these out ahead of time) and then I collect numbers for each of the different types (Type A, Type B, etc.) This gives them some insights into personality distributions.